jorendorff/gc-in-50-lines/README.md

 Yes, the free_list variable will be null.

-So if it&rsquo;s null, that would be a good time to garbage collection, try and free up some memory.
+So if it&rsquo;s null, that would be a good time to do garbage collection, try and free up some memory.

     Object* allocate() {